Freiburg coach Streich signs new contract

 Streich has spent his whole coaching career with Freiburg, initially working with the under-19s and then as assistant to first-team boss Robin Dutt from 2007 to 2011.

-He took over in December 2011 after Dutt's successor Marcus Sorg was sacked and, although they were relegated in 2015, Freiburg won promotion back to the top flight a year later.
+He took over in December 2011 after Dutt's successor Marcus Sorg was sacked and, although Freiburg relegated in 2015, it won promotion back to the top flight a year later.

-Having finished 15th last season, Freiburg are in the hunt for the European places in 2019-20: they sit eighth in the table and will close to within a point of sixth-placed Wolfsburg if they beat them on Saturday.
+Having finished 15th last season, Freiburg is in the hunt for the European places in 2019-2020: it sits eighth on the table and will close to within a point of sixth-placed Wolfsburg if it beats it on Sunday (AEST).

-The club are also preparing to move into a new 34,700-capacity stadium in time for next season.
+The club is also preparing to move into a new 34,700-capacity stadium in time for next season.

-"We didn't have to negotiate for long," Streich told the club's website.
+"We didn't have to negotiate for long," Streich said.
 "We work together here in a special constellation.

 "I'm not saying it's better than anywhere else, but it's something special.
 I'm happy to be able to develop our idea of football on the pitch with the boys every day."